cktang88/mongoose-api-generator/README.md

 Creates a hot-reloading server that auto-updates whenever models are updated or created.

-:warning: This code is not recommended for production use since there is no authentication on any endpoints!
+:warning: This project is still in an early stage and may undergo breaking changes.

 ## Dev